sedc-codecademy/mkwd12-js-06-nodejsadv/G10/Class02-mongoDB/homework.md

   - **Express Application Setup:**

     - Create an Express application.
-    - Set up middleware for parsing JSON data.
+    - Set up relevant middleware for cors and parsing JSON data.
     - Define your server port (e.g., 3000).

   - **Create a Model:**

-    - Define a simple data model (e.g., a “Book” model).
+    - Define a simple data model for a “Book” model.
-    - Specify the schema for your data (fields like title, author, etc.).
+    - Specify the fields for your data: title, author, publishingYear, rating, genre.

-  - **CRUD Endpoints:**
+  - **Implement CRUD operations in the model:**

-    - Implement the following endpoints:
+    - Implement the following CRUD operations:
     - Create: Add a new book to the database.
-    - Read: Retrieve a list of all books or a specific book by ID.
+    - Read: Retrieve a list of all books and a specific book by ID.
     - Update: Modify book details.
     - Delete: Remove a book from the database.
+    - **Bonus:** Implement a logic to get a book by the field "author"
+    - **Bonus vol.2:** Implement a logic to delete all books in the DB

   - **Routes and Controllers:**